near/community/meetings/chain-wg.md

 * Network
 * Cryptographic primitives

+## 11.17.2020

+Michael: still investigating the 100 nodes, 8 shards network: sometimes it takes a lokng time between receiving a block and producing the next chunk.

+Piotr: No memory leak for wasmer and rocksdb.
+Reduced rocksdb cache size to 2GB.
+Still investigating whether there is memory leak in rust code.

+Misha: pushed partial fix for orphan attack and submitted a PR for chunk mask.
+Continue working on fixing orphan attack.
+Investigating is_height_processed issue.

+Alex: still working on syncing

+Bowen: investigated some performance issue network; recalibrating inflation

 ## 11.10.2020

 Michael: unexpected node behavior in 100 node, 8 shards network.
 One node behaves abnormally (takes a long time to receive blocks at some point).
 Need more debugging info to figure out what happened.